Class Q Permitted Development: Barn Conversions

 Fytche-Taylor Planning using Class Q fallback strategy to support new-build or barn conversion approvals

-Class Q Fallback Opportunity - Key Considerations Under the New Rules
+Class Q Fallback Opportunity

 If you have had a ‘Class Q’ conversion approved (or Class MA Commercial to Residential) – do you know about the 'fallback opportunity’ too?